PaceKW/A-Mood-Story/README.md

 # A Mood Story

-⏰ Updated on Thu, 12 Oct 2023 19:05:58 GMT
+⏰ Updated on Sun, 21 Apr 2024 10:32:38 GMT

-💭 Thought: Hari ini belajar sesuatu yang baru di coding, senangnya!
+💭 Thought: Saatnya berpikir out of the box untuk menyelesaikan masalah ini!